sonsongithub/reddift/README.md

         }
     }

-#### Get something & Error handling

-You can get contents from reddit via ```Session``` object like following codes. reddift returns ```Result<T>``` object as a result.
+You can get contents from reddit via ```Session``` object like following codes.
-In more detail about this coding style, see "[Efficient JSON in Swift with Functional Concepts and Generics](https://robots.thoughtbot.com/efficient-json-in-swift-with-functional-concepts-and-generics)".

     session?.getList(paginator, sort:sortType, subreddit:subreddit, completion: { (result) in
         switch result {